j-simmons-phd/kasm-de-book/README.md

 - [Pandoc](https://pandoc.org/)
 - [yq](https://mikefarah.gitbook.io/yq/) v4.20.2

+## A Note on Licensing

+This repo includes code and packages from a number of outside sources (including [Kasm Workspaces](https://www.kasmweb.com/)).
+The project license file only covers code written by the project author and contributors.
+All other code is subject to its authors' terms and conditions.

 ## How to Use this Repo

 1. Clone this repo, giving the new repo a descriptive name for the workspace image to be created